 We believe we have to be the heroes only because we can’t yet see other roles for ourselves.

-Running an online magazine about masculinity, I’ve come to observe a curious phenomenon.
+Being a part of an online magazine about masculinity, I’ve come to observe a curious phenomenon.
 When we post about male rape victims or the enforcement of masculine gender roles, we get plenty of interesting comments.
 But when we post about Nice Guy Syndrome and other issues around men who feel sexually unwanted, our comments blow up like they were directed by Michael Bay.
 This is an issue that touches men deeply and damagingly, and ties in with a lot of pain that, hegemonic masculinity being what it is, usually doesn’t get talked about.

-Others, such as Hugo Schwyzer, have written about how straight men don’t feel sexually desired, but that’s the tip of the iceberg.
+Some have written about how straight men don’t feel sexually desired, but that’s the tip of the iceberg.
 It’s hard to overestimate just how deep this idea goes.
 It feeds into a phenomenon a lot of guys have experienced, a phenomenon based on weird broken ideas about gender roles, ideas so deeply rooted in the subconscious that most men aren’t even aware that they’ve got them.

 The core issue is this: many, many men in our society feel they have to be needed, because they can’t imagine they could ever be wanted.